dragomirdev/DataTachyonPlatform/cicd/jenkins/README.md

 ![Jenkins is Ready](/cicd/jenkins/images/jenkins-homepage.png)
     Jenkins URL:  http://hostname:8080

-**B) Add Credentails Page in Jenkins**
+## Add Credentails Page in Jenkins

-**Pre-Requisite**
+### Pre-Requisite Steps:

-a) Make sure the user say 'dtpuser' with which the Jenkins wants to login to a target VM \
-   has got the DTPUser user created using the following scripts.
+1. Make sure the user say 'dtpuser' with which the Jenkins wants to login to a target VM has got the DTPUser user created using the following scripts.

-   *  Create a user named dtpuser user sudo groupadd dtpuser \
+2. Create a user named dtpuser user\
+   sudo groupadd dtpuser \
    sudo adduser --ingroup dtpuser dtpuser \
    password: dtpuser
-   * Set default values for rest of the options
+3. Set default values for rest of the options

-   * Add DTP user to the sudoers file \
+4. Add DTP user to the sudoers file \
    sudo usermod -aG sudo dtpuser

-b) Add exception to sudoers file for the user dtpuser as follows:\
+5. Add exception to sudoers file for the user dtpuser as follows:\
         sudo vi /etc/sudoers  \
         dtpuser ALL=(ALL) NOPASSWD: ALL

         save and exit

+### Configure Credentials

 1. From Jenkins Home Page Click Credentials on the Left Side Panel.
 ![Jenkins is Ready](/cicd/jenkins/images/credentials-page.png)